Left Continue shopping

 Research by Imperial College London correlated 800g of fruit and vegetables (equal to 10-a-day) with a 24% reduced risk of heart disease, a 33% reduced risk of stroke, a 28% reduced risk of cardiovascular disease, a 13% reduced risk of total cancer and a 31% reduction in premature deaths.

 You simply can’t argue with such statistically significant results.
-In 2019, aim for a couple of portions of fruit per day along with at least half a dozen vegetables: by doing so, you stand a great chance of hitting all your key nutrients except perhaps omega-3 (for which, a top-quality fish oil is recommended).
+This year, aim for a couple of portions of fruit per day along with at least half a dozen vegetables: by doing so, you stand a great chance of hitting all your key nutrients except perhaps omega-3 (for which, a top-quality fish oil is recommended).

 If you do find 10-a-day tough going (and many do), a greens supplement can help.
 Our formulas from Vibrant Health and pHresh Greens utilise many of the most nutritious fruits and vegetables in existence, from broccoli sprouts and kale to spirulina, spinach and wheatgrass.